skip to main content

 Portable 4G internet service—For those who think of their RV as a second home (or even their first), you probably want a reliable internet connection that gives you all the comforts of home.
 Portable 4G LTE plans can deliver reliable broadband speeds while not requiring a fixed address like home 4G plans.

-Mobile satellite internet—Starlink recently released Starlink Roam, its new portable satellite system that replaces previous programs like Starlink Portable and Starlink RV.
-With a satellite connection, Starlink Roam offers a reliable connection, even in the most remote parts of the U.S. and offers higher speeds than 4G connections.
+Mobile satellite internet—Starlink recently released Starlink Roam Unlimited, its new portable satellite system that replaces previous programs like Starlink Portable and Starlink RV.
+With a satellite connection, Roam Unlimited offers a reliable connection, even in the most remote parts of the U.S. and offers higher speeds than 4G connections.
 It also allows in-motion use of the system, though this feature requires very expensive equipment.

 Pro tip: